Growth or Decay -- I: universality of the turbulent dynamo saturation: Numerical simulations

 \subsection{Turbulent driving}

 The forcing term $\vecB{f}$ follows an Ornstein-Uhlenbeck process with finite $e$-fold correlation time, $t_0 = \lo/\Exp{\v^2}{\V}^{1/2}$. $\vecB{f}$ is constructed in Fourier space with energy injected on the peak scale $|\vecB{k}L/2\pi|=2$ (equivalently, $\lo = L/2$) and falls off to zero with a parabolic spectrum within $1 \leq |\vecB{k}L/2\pi| \leq 3$.
-On $\lo$, we use $t_0$ to control the rms velocity, which we set to $\Exp{\v^2}{\V}^{1/2}/c_s = \M = 0.5$ in the kinematic stage of the dynamo, which, up to $2\Exp{\v^2}{\V}^{1/2}$ in the velocity distribution, corresponds to an incompressible flow.
+On $\lo$, we use the correlation time and Fourier amplitude to control the rms velocity, which we set to $\Exp{\v^2}{\V}^{1/2}/c_s = \M = 0.5$ in the saturated stage of the dynamo, which, up to $2\Exp{\v^2}{\V}^{1/2}$ in the velocity distribution, corresponds to an incompressible flow.
 We inject energy isotropically and solely into the solenoidal ($\nabla \cdot \vecB{f}=0$) mode component of $\vecB{f}$ \citep[as solenoidal driving gives a higher dynamo efficiency in comparison to compressive driving, see ][]{Federrath2011_mach_dynamo,Chirakkara2021}.
 See \citet{Federrath2008,Federrath2009,Federrath2010,Federrath2022_turbulence_driving_module} for more details about the turbulent driving.
-We run each of the experiments from $t/t_0=0$ to $t/t_0=1000$, writing the 3D field variables to disk every $t/t_0=0.1$ to ensure we produce a holistic dataset that resolves each of the dynamo stages in time, and is able to capture well-sampled statistics from the magnetic field in the large $t$ limit.
+We run each of the experiments from $t/t_0=0$ to $t/t_0=1000$, writing the 3D field variables to disk every $t/t_0=0.5$ to ensure we produce a dataset that resolves each of the dynamo stages in time, and is able to capture well-sampled statistics from the magnetic field in the large $t$ limit.